-TVA proposes to promote a voltage optimization program with local power companies (LPC) and directly served industrial (DSI) customers that continuously operate distribution feeder voltages in the lower half of the ANSI standard voltage range (C84.1), thereby reducing energy consumption annually.
-TVA will incent participants to optimize utilizing voltage end-of-line (EOL) measurements on distribution feeders, offsetting revenue losses with incentives paid based on measured reductions.
+TVA promotes voltage optimization programs with local power companies (LPC) that operate distribution feeder voltages in the lower half of the ANSI standard voltage range (C84.1), thereby reducing energy consumption annually.
+Currently, TVA has two program offerings for Voltage Optimization – Conservation Voltage Regulation (CVR) and Dispatchable Voltage Regulation (DVR).

 In addition to incentives paid by TVA, the current rate structure offers inherent financial benefits to operating CVR.

-TVA will issue a Request for Proposals (RFP).
-TVA will then secure contracts with the winning bidders; obligating TVA to pay the participant financial incentives based on their monthly performance and obligating the participant to operate and maintain the CVR equipment for the contract period.
+TVA will issue a Request for Proposals (RFP). and secured contracts with the winning bidders; obligating TVA to pay the participant financial incentives based on their monthly performance and obligating the participant to operate and maintain the CVR equipment for the contract period.

 Once systems are installed and operating, TVA and each participant will perform testing to determine the actual CVR impact.
 TVA will use data from the tests to determine the performance of each system and the appropriate payment factors.

-TVA will evaluate the responses with consideration given to:
+TVA evaluated the responses with consideration given to:

 - Proposers’ desire to participate in the program.